Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Methodology

 We design ad-hoc data augmentation strategies for different recommendation scenarios to mitigate prevalent issues of data sparsity and the long-tail problem.
 This design is motivated by the fact that data distribution and tasks significantly vary across different recommendation scenarios.
 In the context of direct recommendation, we capitalize on the power of the instruction-tuned LLM to predict items that a user may like or dislike.
 We form pairs of these items to calculate the Bayesian Personalized Ranking (BPR) \cite{rendle2012bpr} loss.
 For sequential recommendation, we harness the capabilities of the instruction-tuned LLM to predict items that are highly preferred by the user.
 These predicted items are then randomly inserted into the sequence of items the user has interacted with.
 For rating prediction, we utilize the LLM to extract valuable side information (\textit{i.e.}, missing attributes), which is then seamlessly integrated as additional features within the training data.

-\subsubsection{Data Augmentation for Direct Recommendation}
+\subsubsection{\textbf{Data Augmentation for Direct Recommendation}}

-For direct recommendation, the Bayesian Personalized Ranking (BPR) loss is commonly used to optimize the model \cite{rendle2012bpr}.
+For direct recommendation, the Bayesian Personalized Ranking (BPR) loss \cite{rendle2012bpr} is commonly used to optimize the model.
 The objective of BPR is to maximize the score difference between correctly recommended items and incorrectly recommended items, thereby improving the accuracy of recommendations.
-The BPR loss is defined as:
+The BPR loss is defined~as:

-where $(u,i,j)$ refers to a triple of user-item pairs, and the user $u$ has interacted with item $i$ (positive item) and item $j$ (negative item). $\mathcal{D}$ represents the set of such user-item pairs in the training data. $\hat{y}_{ui}$ denotes the predicted score or preference of user $u$ for item $i$.
+where $(u,i,j)$ refers to a triple of user-item pairs, and the user $u$ has interacted with item $i$ (positive item) and item $j$ (negative item). $\mathcal{D}$ represents the set of such user-item pairs in the training data. $\hat{y}_{ui}$ denotes the predicted score or preference of user $u$ for item $i$. \lsc{ $\sigma$ is the sigmoid function and $\sigma(\hat{y}{ui} - \hat{y}{uj})$ }

-Inspired by this, we propose a data augmentation strategy where we randomly select pairs of items for a user $ u$ and prompt the LLM to rank each pair based on the user's likely preference.
+Inspired by this, we propose a data augmentation strategy that harnesses the capabilities of the LLM to enhance the direct recommendation.
+Initially, we randomly select pairs of items for a user $ u$ and prompt the LLM to rank each pair based on the user's likely preference.
 The ranking prediction based on LLM is then combined with the original data and used to train a direct recommendation model.
-Formally, let $(i_j, i_k)$ denote a pair of items for a user $u$.
+Formally, let $(i_{u1}, i_{u2})$ denote a pair of un-interacted items for a user $u$.
 The LLM is prompted to rank these items, denoted as $i^+, i^- = \textit{LLM}(\mathcal{P}_1)$, where $\mathcal{P}_1$ is the corresponding prompt and $i^+$ is the item preferred over $i^-$.
 The training data $\mathcal{D}$ is updated as $\mathcal{D}' = \mathcal{D} \cup (u,i^+,i^-)$.
 The BPR loss is then updated as:

-This data augmentation strategy leverages the power of the instruction tuned LLM to enhance the performance of the direct recommendation model.

-\subsubsection{Data Augmentation for Sequential Recommendation}
+\subsubsection{\textbf{Data Augmentation for Sequential Recommendation}}